ceng240/ceng240.github.io/index.md

 ## Announcements

-### About Add-drop Period: Starting from Tuesday 3 pm, we will change the section criteria to allow students that are automatically assigned to the sections to change their sections through the system in case they have clashes.
-This does not include students that took the course during add drop period.
-Those students needs to register sections that do not clash with any other course.
+### About Add-drop Period: Starting from Thursday 4 pm, we will change the section criteria to allow all students who want to take the course to register to the course.
+However, you can register the course only if your weekly schedule permits.
+Otherwise we will not change your sections.

 ### About Lecture/Lab Clashes: Dear all, in case of a conflict in your schedule: i) If conflict happens because of lecture hours, you can either follow other lecture hour and submit your attendance there or follow online lectures/materials which will allow you to submit your attendance. ii) If conflict happens because of lab hours, you must register to a suitable section.